 In 1970s Brooklyn, idealistic cop Frank Serpico blew the whistle on bribery and crime within the force.
-This almost cost him his life, as fellow officers turned on him.
+It almost cost him his life.

 In the opening scene of the 1973 film Serpico, Al Pacino, who stars as the titular character Frank Serpico of the New York police department, tensely draws his revolver.